programmfabrik/fylr-plugin-custom-data-type-nfis-geometry/README.md

 * For determining which vector layer ID to use for a Masterportal URL
 * For transferring object data to the Geoserver

+For custom styling functions (which are also JavaScript functions but work in a different way), see the section "Custom styling functions".

 Each JavaScript field expects a function body that has to return a value.
 The following objects are available from within the function:

 * *object*: This includes the object data of the fylr object in question (not the top level data, just the actual field data).